 Install software or download unauthorized files, games, programs, or other electronic media.
-Attempt to
+Attempt to hack or access sites, servers, or content not intended for my use.

 Attempt to circumvent school safety measures and filtering tools.

 Send spam, electronic chain letters, or other useless information.